Goodbye gem and Ruby installation issues.

 What is not covered by the guarantee?

-In addition to unsupported macOS versions, I can’t guarantee Ruby on Mac will work on a Mac that was provided by your employer with software or files preinstalled on it that didn’t come from Apple.
+- Using Ruby on Mac on a Mac that was provided by your employer with software or files preinstalled on it that didn’t come from Apple.

 Ruby on Mac is also not guaranteed to fix issues that are specific to your existing projects.
 If Ruby on Mac installed everything successfully, but you still can’t run your existing project, that most likely means the issue is specific to your project.
 In that case, I can’t give you a refund, but I can certainly help you.
 Please read the next FAQ (below this one) for more details.

-Will the script fix issues with my existing Ruby projects?
+Will Ruby on Mac fix issues with my projects?

 Your user account isn't allowed to install to the system RubyGems.